 Each BGS-CIEP supplier also receives the CIEP Standby Fee.
 All CIEP customers pay this standby fee, whether the customers are currently taking BGS or not.
-This standby fee is set at 0.015 e/kWh of the energy used by CIEP customers measured at the customer meter.
+The EDCs propose that this standby fee be set at 0.015 ¢/kWh of the energy used by CIEP customers measured at the customer meter.
 This option fee is the charge for providing the option to each CIEP customer of taking BGS on this tariff.